varnish/Varnish-Book/varnish_book.rst

 System parameters
 -----------------

+As Varnish has matured, fewer and fewer parameters require tuning.
+The ``sess_workspace`` is one of the parameters that could still pose a problem.

 - ``sess_workspace`` - incoming HTTP header workspace (from client)
-- Common values range from the default of |default_sess_workspace| to 10MB
+- Common values range from the default of |def_sess_workspace| to 10MB
 - ESI typically requires exponential growth
 - Remember: It's all virtual - not physical memory.